Three months on, fruitless CEO search overshadows Sanofi

-PARIS, Jan 30 Barring a last-minute breakthrough, drugs firm Sanofi's Chairman Serge Weinberg may have to acknowledge in his results presentation next week that the hunt for a new chief executive is not going well.
+PARIS Barring a last-minute breakthrough, drugs firm Sanofi's (SASY.PA) Chairman Serge Weinberg may have to acknowledge in his results presentation next week that the hunt for a new chief executive is not going well.

 At least three potential candidates in a narrow field have turned their back on the job heading France's largest company.